Fraunhofer-IMS/riscv_lab/vivado/README.md

 ## Vivado Setup

 Optionally, the SoC design of the FPGA can be re-build, modified and synthesized.
-However, this stepm is not required yet as the lab staff will hand out pre-configured FPGA board.
+However, this step is not required yet as the lab staff will hand out pre-configured FPGA board.
 If you want to modify or rebuild the SoC design, a free version of AMD Vivado is required.

 > [!IMPORTANT]
 > Use Vivado 2024.2 or higher.
 If you just want to configure the FPGA using a pre-build bitstream, the "Vivado Lab Solutions" are sufficient.

+> [!TIP]
+> Pre-compiled bitstreams will be made available as release assets.

 ### Windows